-COVID-19 Test Results Get Faster, But Still Too Slow To Help Slow Disease Spread
+Coronavirus Test Results Get Faster, But Still Too Slow To Help Slow Disease Spread

 "Delivering results is just one part of the testing process," the researchers note.
 "Many face difficulties accessing tests in the first place."

-It's not just delays in test results that are styming public health efforts.
+It's not just delays in test results that are stymieing public health efforts.
 Many respondents report obstacles in getting tested to start with.
 Thirty-five percent of people in the August and September surveys had to wait at least three days between deciding to get a test and actually getting the test, the researchers found.

 The average person who got tested in the August and September surveys was tested within 2.5 days and waited 3.7 days for the results of the test.
 That means it took a total of 6.2 days between deciding on a test and receiving results, the researchers wrote.